Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Equivalent Graphs for -Edge Connectivity and Bi-connectivity

 \section{Equivalent Graphs for $2$-Edge Connectivity and Bi-connectivity}

-We now show offline algorithms for dynamic $2$-edge connectivity and bi-connectivity by constructing the active-cut equivalents needed by Lemma \ref{lem:framework} and Lemma \ref{lem:sufficient}.
+We now show offline algorithms for dynamic $2$-edge connectivity and bi-connectivity by constructing $2$-edge and $2$-vertex equivalents needed by Lemma \ref{lem:framework}.
 These two properties ask for the existence of a single edge/vertex whose removal separates query vertices $u$ and $v$.
 Since these cuts can affect at most one connected component, it suffices to handle each component separately.

-The underlying structure for $2$-edge connectivity and bi-connectivity are tree-like.
+The underlying structure for $2$-edge connectivity and bi-connectivity is tree-like.
 This is perhaps more evident for $2$-edge connectivity, where vertices on the same cycle belong to the same $2$-edge connected component.
 We will first describe the reductions that we will make to this tree in Section \ref{subsec:twoedge}, and adapt them to bi-connectivity in Section \ref{subsec:twovert}.

+At times we will make use of the term ``equivalent cut".
+By this we mean that a cut $C'$ is equivalent to $C$ if it has the same size and separates the vertices of $W$ in the same way.